What is the process for joining columns with different names in PySpark?

 df3 = df1.withColumn('id', col('team_id')).join(df2.withColumn('id', col('team_name')), on='id')

-• Lastly, it joins together df1 and df2 based on values in the id columns.
+• Lastly, the join method is executed, merging df1 and df2 based on shared values found within the newly created id columns across both DataFrames.

 from pyspark.sql import SparkSession